susam/emacs4cl/README.md

     emacs
     ```

- 2. Within Emacs, enter the following command to open file, say,
+ 2. Within Emacs, enter the following command to open a file, say,
     `~/hello.txt`:

     ```